Blessed Sacrament - Coming Soon!

 Dear Neighbors,

 We want to provide a monthly update on construction activities at the Blessed Sacrament redevelopment site at 361 Centre Street.
-Construction has progressed into selective demolition and early site preparation activities, and we appreciate your continued patience.
+Work continues to progress steadily, and we appreciate your continued patience as the project moves through the foundation and utility installation phases.

 Current Construction Activities